Skip to main content

 terraform output cks_status

-The cks_status output should show the cluster as running.
+The cks_status output shows the cluster as running.

 Download kubeconfig

 Download the kubeconfig for your new cluster from the CoreWeave Console.
-You need this file for Phase 2 (node pools and DFS) and for kubectl access.
+The kubeconfig authenticates kubectl to your cluster, and you also need it for Phase 2, which covers node pools and DFS.

 1. Log in to the CoreWeave Console.

-2. On the Clusters page, find your new cluster and click the vertical ellipsis on the far right of the screen next to the cluster name.
+2. On the Clusters page, find your new cluster and click the vertical ellipsis (More options) next to the cluster name.

 3. Click Download kubeconfig.